 The Morrigan's influence in battle is not direct; as in, she does not participate in the battle herself but rather she inspires great courage in her chosen side- and great fear in the other.
 In this way she aided in battle against both the Firbolg and the Formorians.
 She is said to prophecy the deaths of warriors before a battle by appearing as the Washer at the Ford; washing the armor of those who are about to die in battle as she did for Cu Chulainn.
 She has also been associated with the Valkyries, who lead the dead to the afterlife.

 The raven or crow is perhaps Morrigan's most well known representation.
 She is said to appear in this form after a battle and devour the dead.
 She is also known to appear as a woman with red hair, and she is alternately depicted with hair as black as a raven's feathers.

 Not only is Morrigan known as a goddess of war, but she is also seen as a goddess of fertility, or at least, of passionate sexuality.
 It is said that on Samhain, while performing her duties as Washer at the Ford, Dagda (a god of life) came upon her and they made love.
 In this way, a goddess of death mated with a god of life.

-Some tales say Arthur was taken to Avalon by Morrigan, and that as a transporter she is neither good nor evil, others that she is a particular corrupt spirit.
+Some tales say Arthur was taken to Avalon by Morrigan, and that as a transporter she is neither good nor evil.
+Others say that she is a particularly corrupt spirit.